cfisch3r/cfisch3r.github.io/_posts/2023-04-14-event-storming-notation-explained.md

 ---
 layout: post
 title: Event Storming Notation explained
-subtitle: The ADR process in a nutshell
+subtitle: Your process as a sequence of statte transitions
 category: "Domain Driven Design"
-fb-img: /images/media/posts/adr-process.png
+fb-img: /images/media/posts/Event-storming-elements-legend.excalidraw.png
 ref: eventstormingnotation
-description: "Event Storming Notation explaines"
+description: "Event Storming Notation explained"
 ---

 In learning about event storming, the hardest part for me was memorizing the order in which the different card types appear along the time line.
 As a result, I usually carried a cheat sheet like this with me.